 In cases where a root canal is not sufficient to restore the tooth, dental implants can be considered an alternative.
 Dental implants offer a durable, fixed solution for missing teeth and can effectively restore both function and aesthetics.

 Root canal treatment is a highly effective way to save a damaged tooth, relieve pain, and prevent further complications.
-If you're experiencing symptoms of a root canal infection, don't delay in seeking treatment—our team in Dunwoody, GA, is here to help you restore your smile and protect your oral health.
+If you're experiencing symptoms of a root canal infection, don't delay in seeking treatment—our dentist in Dunwoody, GA, is here to help you restore your smile and protect your oral health.